 The most important factor in successful lurasidone tapering is to take a slow and measured approach.
 A person who has presented schizophrenic, psychotic, or major depressive symptoms prior to taking Latuda may likely already be in something of a fractured or at least fragile condition.
 Care must be taken not to burden a person unduly when in such a condition.
-The Alternative to Meds Center takes a compassionate and gentle approach to help clients maneuver through their program to ensure it is as comfortable and safe as possible.
+Alternative to Meds Center takes a compassionate and gentle approach to help clients maneuver through their program to ensure it is as comfortable and safe as possible.

-Notes on Developing Abilify Tolerance
+Notes on Developing Latuda Tolerance

 The longer one takes an atypical antipsychotic medication the more intense the side effects may have become.
 Also, the less efficacious the medication tends to become.
 That can lead to original symptoms intensifying, which the drug is no longer able to dampen or suppress.
 This predicament is called tolerance which may gradually occur especially where the antipsychotic drug has been taken for a long time.2

-Purging Neurotoxins Helps Abilify Tapering
+Purging Neurotoxins Helps Latuda Tapering